Campus Job Descriptions

 Functional and administrative supervision is exercised over the Program Director Illinois Small Business Development Center.

-B.A. or B.S. degree in business, economics, or other relevant field and experience with small business management or business consulting, or equivalent education and experience required.
-Master’s degree is preferred.
+B.A. or B.S. degree in business, economics, or other relevant field required.
+Five years experience with small business management or business consulting, and master’s degree is preferred.
 Budget and program management experience, strong marketing and sales orientation, ability to master technical literature, and excellent communication skills including public speaking are also required.